MrPenguin07/cisco-send/README.md

 This repository contains both an advanced multi-threaded asynchronous python - and a simple Bash version of the script.

 #### TO-DO
-- ask user to pull current config and write locally as backup
+- [ ] ask user to pull current config and write locally as backup
-- support wiping device to clean state prior to sending config
+- [ ] support wiping device to clean state prior to sending config
+- [ ] sanitize log file strings for cleaner output (\b, \r etc.)

 ## Table of Contents